3urobeat/steam-comment-service-bot/src/libraryPatches/README.md

-This folder holds patches I have made to the `node-steamcommunity` library by DoctorMcKay.
+This folder holds patches I have made to libraries this project uses.
-These changes are being applied at runtime when a `Bot` object is created.
+These changes are being applied at runtime when the library is loaded.

 &nbsp;

+## SteamCommunity by DoctorMcKay
 My fork containing all changes: https://github.com/HerrEurobeat/node-steamcommunity
-The original library which you install via NPM: https://github.com/DoctorMcKay/node-steamcommunity
+The original library which is installed: https://github.com/DoctorMcKay/node-steamcommunity

 &nbsp;